-Teachers, spring is here and kids are planting their gardens now.
+Teachers, gardens are planted and it’s time to get your class outside.
 Our goal is to get every student out into their school garden this year.
-We are here for you, ready to assist with flexible support.
 As always, we provide both gardening and instructional support for teachers and parents.
 Sign in above to get started.
 Don’t forget to schedule your garden visits for the spring season.

 A generous donor has agreed to match all donations up to $5000 in July.
 You can make a difference in what happens at school.
 Chip in so that we can meet this fundraising challenge and take full advantage of the generous offer.

 Parents, Garden To Table is hosting our first ever summer camp!
 These week long sessions, for children ages 6-9, will take place at school gardens all over Boulder County.
 Registration is open now through BVSD Lifelong Learning.
 Learn more about summer camp and the dates/locations by clicking here.